 Henry IV, Part IMar.
 23 – Apr.
 07, 2018 Nesbitt/Elliott Playhouse

-The first installment of what is widely acknowledged to be Shakespeare’s greatest historical saga, Henry IV Part I is an epic tale of power, treachery and war, and exploring the complexity of father-son relationships.
-Prince Hal seems to be squandering his life along with the greatest of rogues, Sir John Falstaff, a liar, glutton, lecher, cheat, braggart, fool and sponger.
-Beside these scenes of glorious misrule gathers a nationwide rebellion that will test King Henry and his heir, Prince Hal.
+The first installment of what is widely acknowledged to be Shakespeare’s greatest historical saga, Henry IV Part I explores power, treachery, war, and the complexity of father-son relationships.
+King Henry’s son, Prince Hal is squandering his life on drinking, gambling, and dissolution.
+Beside this bacchanal misrule a nationwide rebellion sparks that will test King Henry along with his heir.

 Talkbacks for evening performances are on 3/23/2018, 3/30/2018, 3/31/2018, and 4/5/2018; Adult Matinee talkbacks are on 3/25/2018 and 4/7/2018.

 Currently scheduled 10:00 am Student Matinees are on 3/23/2018, 3/29/2018, 3/30/2018, 04/4/2018, 4/5/2018, and 4/6/2018.
 To reserve a student matinee, email Susan at firstname.lastname@example.org

 STOP-ACTION Shakespeare is on Thursday, March 29, 2018 at 7:30 pm.